-Filtering Service does not check the policy every time an Internet request is made; policy data is cached for 3 hours by the server, unless the user cache is explicitly cleared in the Web Security manager.
+Filtering Service does not check the policy every time an Internet request is made; policy data is cached for 3 hours by the server, unless the user cache is explicitly cleared in the TRITON Manager.

 DC Agent can be used in conjunction with Logon Agent.
 In this configuration, user logon information provided by Logon Agent takes precedence over information from DC Agent.
 DC Agent communicates a logon session to Filtering Service only in the unlikely event that Logon Agent has missed one.
-For more information about Logon Agent, see Using Logon Agent for Transparent User Identification, available from support.websense.com.
+For more information about Logon Agent, see Using Logon Agent for Transparent User Identification.